RustProof Labs and the GDPR

 - Continuing to invest in our security infrastructure

 - Making sure we have the appropriate contractual terms in place

 - Continuing to ensure we follow industry best practices, such as use of encryption (in-motion and at-rest), data minimization, and defense in depth

-We'll also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and will adjust our plans accordingly if it changes.
-We'll provide you with regular updates along the way so that you're always current.
+We continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and will adjust our plans accordingly as it evolves.

 This page will be revised to reflect GDPR related information as it becomes available.
 If you have any questions about how RustProof Labs can help you with compliance, please contact us at firstname.lastname@example.org or use our contact form.